 - If you received your GED between January 2002 and December 2013, your standard score on each of the five examinations must be at least 410, with an overall average of 580 or higher.

 - If you received your GED before January 2002, your standard score on each of the five examinations must be at least 40, with an overall average of 58 or higher.

 - In addition, if you received your GED in the spring of 1997 or later, you must demonstrate second language proficiency.

-If you have completed a GED and wish to send scores to the UO, go to GED Testing Service - Request a transcript.
+If you have completed a GED, send your scores to the UO by going to GED Testing Service - Request a transcript.

 While no minimum scores are established at this time, UO will consider your HiSET or TESC scores on a case-by-case basis.